adjtomo/pyatoa/pyatoa/docs/overview.rst

 Pyatoa can be invoked through scripting, or in interactive Python environments such as the Python interpreter, IPython, Jupyter Notebooks, etc.

-The notebooks found in the introduction section should provide a quick overview of how Pyatoa and its underlying functionalities should be used.
-They are meant to provide a jumping off point to communicate how one might leverage Pyatoa during a tomographic inversion, however they are by no means all encompassing.
+This documentation page contains code snippets that provide an overview of how Pyatoa and its underlying functionalities should be used.
+They are meant to provide a jumping off point to communicate how one might leverage Pyatoa, however they are by no means all encompassing.
-The later tutorials and API pages provide more detailed views of the package.